allyomalley/p12Cracker/README.md

 **Usage**

-* You must supply your own wordlist for the brute forcing in text format, using whatever tool you prefer
+* You must supply your own wordlist for the brute forcing in text format, generated using whatever tool you prefer
 * Supply the path to the PKCS12 file, and your wordlist of guesses to the script